 a.
 Copy of valid Mississippi Driver’s License

 c.
 A copy of your birth certificate.
 Birth certificates may be obtained from the State Department of Health in the state you were born.

 d.
 An official unaltered transcript of your school record.
 Include transcripts from all schools that you attended from high school through college.
 It is important to note that successful completion of Algebra 1 is mandatory for admission into the Apprenticeship Program.
 If your high school education was obtained by GED certification, provide a copy of your GED certification along with transcripts mentioned above.

 e.
 Reside in the jurisdictional area of State of Mississippi counties: Jefferson Davis, Marion, Lamar, Forrest, Perry, Greene, Pearl River, Stone, George, Hancock, Harrison, and Jackson.

 f.
 If you have had prior military service, provide a certified copy of your DD-214 (Military Discharge).

 g.
 Applicants must have internet access, or have a way to access the internet from home, library, etc.

 h.
-Pay the nonrefundable $25.00 Application Fee.
+Pay the nonrefundable $25.00 Processing Fee.
 Note: Application will be deemed incomplete until the fee is paid.